MicrosoftDocs/windows-dev-docs/hub/apps/design/controls/navigationview.md

 | Space/Enter |If item has children, expands/collapses item and does not change focus.   | If item has children, expands children into a flyout and places focus on first item in flyout. | Invokes/selects item and closes flyout. |
 | Esc | Does nothing. | Does nothing. | Closes flyout.|

-The space or enter key always invokes/selects an item.
+The Space or Enter key always invokes/selects an item.

 *Note that the items do not need to be visually adjacent, focus will move from the last item in the pane's list to the settings item.

 ## NavigationView customization